DescentDevelopers/Descent3/README.md

 ## Building
 #### Building - Windows
-1. Make sure that you have Git and Visual Studio 2022 with the “Desktop development with C++” workload.
+1. Make sure that you have Git and Visual Studio 2022 with the “Desktop development with C++” workload and the “C++ MFC for latest v143 build tools (x86 & x64)” component.
 If you don’t already have those installed or you aren’t sure, then open an elevated Command Prompt and run:

     <!--
     The following code block specifies the full path to the Visual Studio Installer because the Visual Studio Installer doesn’t add itself to the user’s Path.
 The installer is guaranteed to be in a specific location on 64-bit systems [1].
 The installer will be in a different location on 32-bit systems [2], but Visual Studio 2022 doesn’t support 32-bit systems [3] so we can ignore that detail.